ReevMich/RC-Car-With-Vision-Tracking/RaspberryPi/DS4Controller/README.rst

 - Navigate to the **DS4Controller** folder and run the **run.sh** script.
     - DO NOT CHANGE THE FILE UNLESS YOU KNOW WHAT YOURE DOING.

-- In order to implement the DS4 controller module into a python project, you have to 'import ControllerModule'.
+- In order to implement the DS4 controller module into a python project, you have to 'import controller'.
 - Below is an example of a file that uses this module.

 .. code-block:: python